-- ✓ Risk Committee for strategic decisions and country risk management - ✓ Country Credit Committee and Regional Credit Committee for Credit Approval Process decisions - ✓ Loans and Product Committee for approval of products' risk parameters - ✓ Non-Performing Loans Committee responsible for the Non-performing loans management
+- ✓ Risk Committee for strategic decisions and country risk management; - ✓ Country Credit Committee and Regional Credit Committee for Credit Approval Process decisions; - ✓ Special handling Committee I and II for credit approval process decisions for problematic customers; - ✓ Loans and Product Committee for approval of loan products as well as risk parameters and criteria.

-The Bank intends to support all economic sectors, however Eurobank Bulgaria AD will be very cautious in taking exposure on the real estate, independent insurance companies, leasing and factoring companies and other finance entities.
+The Bank intends to support all economic sectors, however Eurobank Bulgaria AD will be very cautious in taking exposure on the real estate, construction, independent insurance companies, leasing and factoring companies and other finance entities.
 Depending on market situation and obvious warning signals for certain economic sectors, additional restrictions can be imposed.